BentoBoxWorld/docs/docs/addons/MagicCobblestoneGenerator/index.md

 Since MagicCobblestoneGenerator 2.4.0 and BentoBox 1.17 other plugins can access to the MagicCobblestoneData addon data directly.
 However, addon requests are still a good solution for a plugins that do not want to use too many dependencies.

 ### Maven Dependency
 MagicCobblestoneGenerator provides an API for other plugins.
-This covers Level 2.5.0 and onwards.
+This covers version 2.5.0 and onwards.

 !!! note
     Add the MagicCobblestoneGenerator dependency to your Maven POM.xml: